 - Not an official trail

-From the turnout you should be able to see the top of the waterfall in the distance so that you know what direction to go.
-There are a couple different trails that head out from the parking area but as long as they are going along to the right you should be good.
+From the turnout, you should be able to see the top of the waterfall in the distance so that you know what direction to go.
+There are a couple of different trails that head out from the parking area, but as long as they are going along to the right, you should be good.

-This waterfall was really impressive when I went after the rain.
-The water was cascading down about 30 feet into the river below.
+This waterfall was impressive when I went after the rain.
+The water was cascading down about 30 feet into the stream below.

-It was unfortunate that there were some pretty big pieces of graffiti on the side of the rocks, I edited them out in a few photos but it was hard to get around.
+It was unfortunate that there were some pretty big pieces of graffiti on the side of the rocks, I edited them out in a few photos, but it was hard not to see them.

 There were a lot of people here since it had so much water after the 2017 season.

-From here we headed down stream about 3 minutes till we got to the overlook for another waterfall.
+From here, we headed downstream about 5 minutes till we got to the overlook for another waterfall.
 If you wanted to climb down here, there was a short and steep little trail that took you to the base.

 Here is a short video I made on the hike.